-This chapter presents an application example for the capacitor bank protection relay.
+This chapter presents an application example for the feeder protection relay.

-Since three line-to-line voltages and the zero sequence voltage (U4) are connected, this application uses the voltage measurement mode "3LN+U0" (see the image below).
-Additionally, the three phase currents are also connected.
+Since three line-to-neutral voltages and the zero sequence voltage (U4) are connected, this application uses the voltage measurement mode "3LN+U0" (see the image below).
+Additionally, there are three phase currents and the residual current (I01) are also connected.
 The digital inputs are connected to indicate the breaker status, while the digital outputs are used for breaker control.

 Figure.
-6.2 - 177.
+6.2 - 239.
 Application example and its connections.